On Calabi--Yau fractional complete intersections: Existence of maximal degeneracy points

-In this section, we study the maximal degeneracy problem and show that the GKZ system associated with the gauge fixed double cover family \(\mathcal{Y}^{\vee}\to V\) admits a maximal degeneracy point on the secondary fan compactification of the moduli.
-This extends the results in \cite{1997-Hosono-Lian-Yau-maximal-degeneracy-points-of-gkz-systems} to the present case.
-The proof is parallel to the one given in \cite{1997-Hosono-Lian-Yau-maximal-degeneracy-points-of-gkz-systems}.
+In this section, we study the maximal degeneracy problem and show that the GKZ system associated with the gauge fixed double cover family \(\mathcal{Y}^{\vee}\to V\) admits a maximal degeneracy point on a resolution of the secondary fan compactification of the moduli.
+This extends the results in \cite{1997-Hosono-Lian-Yau-maximal-degeneracy-points-of-gkz-systems} to our case.
+The proof presented here is parallel to the one given in \cite{1997-Hosono-Lian-Yau-maximal-degeneracy-points-of-gkz-systems}.